mattleaverton/website-tools/content/writing/fixing-gunicorn-hang.md

 ```

 ### The Resolution
-Thanks to [](https://pythonspeed.com/articles/gunicorn-in-docker/){: target=_blank} for
+Thanks to [PythonSpeed.com](https://pythonspeed.com/articles/gunicorn-in-docker/){: target=_blank} for
 the solutions.

 Changing the work directory:

 `--worker-tmp-dir /dev/shm ...`

-And increasing the number of threads and workers (I changed the number of threads from the recommended 4
+And updating the number of threads and workers (I changed the number of threads from the recommended 4
-down to 1 as `SQLite` did not appreciate multi-threaded access:
+down to 2 as `SQLite` did not appreciate 4 threads, and down to 1 worker as it still hung with multiple):

-`--workers=2 --threads=1 --worker-class=gthread ...`
+`--workers=1 --threads=2 --worker-class=gthread ...`

 And success for all requests!
 Everything from boot onward processes instantly.